Ishimistic/EntertainmentBlocker/README.md

 # 🎯 EntertainmentBlocker — Block Distractions, Stay Focused

-**EntertainmentBlocker** is a no-nonsense Chrome extension that helps you reclaim your focus by **blocking access to popular OTT and entertainment platforms** like YouTube, Netflix, and Instagram — before they even load.
+**EntertainmentBlocker** is a lightweight Chrome extension designed to help you stay focused by **blocking access to popular entertainment** and OTT platforms like YouTube, Netflix, Jio Hotstar, Amazon prime etcetra .

+Whether you're trying to study, work, or just take control of your screen time, EntertainmentBlocker silently runs in the background and **cancels distracting site requests** before they're even loaded.

 No user interface.
 No trackers.
 Just pure productivity.